altbdoor/legend-of-8ball-bot/story.md

 Truth be told, I was truly devastated.
 It felt like a low blow punch to the gut, but I guess I have to take it like a man?
 Again, I clarify, I do not mind having to phase out 8BallBot.
 But being banned after, I felt as if someone had pressed S to spit on me.
 Even now when I think about it, I get pretty sad about it.
 As the whole community embraces the new `!8ball`, I was casted aside, as if I was never part of the community, as if I would be better off gone.

 I contacted **AgreeableCloseGalago** on why I was banned, and informed him that I did not mind him implementing `!8ball`, and I took down 8BallBot too.
 His reason was the same as what **HighCleverDromaeosaur** had warned me about, too many bots.
-I could not accept that as an asnwer, and I was too frustrated to discuss about this with him any further.
+I could not accept that as an answer, and I was too frustrated to discuss about this with him any further.
 I left a good day wish, and closed the Whisper tab.

 **QuaintReliableDorado** soon let me know that my ban was lifted.
 I gave him my two cents, but I know that there is nothing much he could do either.
 Him removing the ban was the kindest thing he could do for me.
 Along with **HighCleverDromaeosaur**, a couple more users of 8BallBot asked if 8BallBot was well.

 Its nice to know that there are some who cared, but I do not know.
 I guess I will go back to lurking.
-I guess I'm too tired of being a part of community.
+I guess I am too tired of being a part of community.

 Does not really matter now, does it?